How to Write a Musician Bio in 2026 [+ Templates & Examples]

 The good news?
 You don’t need to be signed or have millions of streams to write a great one.
 Let’s break it down step by step.

-Why Your Bio Matters (More Than You Think)
+Why Your Musician Bio Matters for Getting Booked

-In todays landscape, emerging artists aren't just making art.
-Emerging artists are acting as entrepreneurs, they are spending their time emailing, writing grants, networking with industry professional, applying to festivals and more.
+In today's landscape, emerging artists aren't just making art.
+You're also running a business — emailing venues, writing grants, networking with industry professionals, and applying to festivals.

 - Who you are